Fast Facts

 Canadians make wise borrowing decisions

 The statistics show that Canadians are managing their mortgages responsibly.
-A 2020 study by Mortgage Professionals Canada found that 15 per cent of mortgage holders have increased their mortgage payments and 17 per cent have made an additional lump sum payment in the last year.7 In fact, 33 per cent of mortgage holders (about 2 million) have taken at least one action to shorten their amortization periods, including making lump sum payments, increasing their regular payments or increasing the frequency of payments.8
+A 2023 study by Mortgage Professionals Canada found that 15 per cent of mortgage holders have increased their mortgage payments and 16 per cent have made an additional lump sum payment in the last year.7

-These stats are supported by a 2019 CMHC survey of mortgage consumers, which found that 32% of buyers are paying more than their minimum mortgage payments and 61% of buyers have set aside a financial "buffer" for possible higher expenses in the future.9
+These stats are supported by a 2024 CMHC survey of mortgage consumers, which found that 39 per cent of buyers are paying more than their minimum mortgage payments.9

 Lending and borrowing decisions take place in the context of a strong supervisory and regulatory system in Canada.
 The federal government has made regulatory changes to help households manage debt, including such measures as reducing the maximum mortgage amortizations and introducing more stringent qualifying criteria.